 Parents, carers and service providers are supported by a comprehensive trainers guide with weekly slide-shows and a range of visual materials and activities.

-UPDATE December 2019: The training resource is now available to purchase in our online shop.
+UPDATE December 2019: The training resource is now available to purchase in our online shop and a RSE resource for teenagers will be coming soon.